 EEG Renaissance in Medicine and Neuroscience

-Prof. Jury Kropotov
+Prof. Juri Kropotov

 In the 1990s Prof. Yuri Kropotov started his research in the field of quantitative EEG and evoked potentials in normal subjects, in ADHD population and in neurological patients to whom intracranial electrodes were implanted for diagnosis and therapy.